yuviwx/Path-Planning-for-autonomous-car/README.md

-# Formola 1 home assignment - Path Planning
+# Formula 1 home assignment - Path Planning

 This repository contains code and solutions for **path planning task**.
 For path planning I needed to express the route of the car in a continuous curve.